 From Panama to the Bronx

 Born in Panama City, Panama, Rivera grew up in the small fishing village of Puerto Caimito, where he played baseball with makeshift gloves fashioned from cardboard.
-He signed with the Yankees as an amateur free agent in 1990 for just $2,500 -- what would become the greatest bargain in franchise history.
+He signed with the Yankees as an amateur free agent in 1990 for a modest bonus -- reported as anywhere from $2,000 to $3,000 depending on the source -- what would become the greatest bargain in franchise history.

 Rivera began his career as a starting pitcher in the minor leagues and briefly started games for the Yankees in 1995 before transitioning to the bullpen.
-The move changed baseball forever.
+The move changed baseball forever -- and based on what came next, it might be the best roster decision in franchise history (the one that brought Ruth over included).

 Yankees Career

 Rivera's dominance as a closer is unmatched in baseball history.
-Armed with a cut fastball that broke bats and baffled hitters for nearly two decades, he posted a career ERA of 2.21 and a postseason ERA of 0.70 -- numbers so dominant they border on fictional.
+Armed with that cutter, he posted a career ERA of 2.21 and a postseason ERA of 0.70 -- numbers so dominant they border on fictional.

 | Games | 1,115 |